The Canadian Canoe Museum Canadian Canoe Museum Logo

 Paddle carving

 Canada and the canoe: a history full of drama, excitement, perseverance, courage, ingenuity and partnership.
-We are pleased to continue our exciting tradition of experiential field trips.
+We are pleased to continue our exciting tradition of experiential field trips with a new series of programs for the 2003/2004 academic year.

 We invite educators and students of all ages to join us for fun and learning in our first set of curriculum-linked offerings, selecting first a 90-minute core experience followed by one or two options, and building the whole experience into on-going work in the classroom.